groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 2.7.3 (2022-09-12) =
+* ADDED There is now a *Start From Scratch* button on the add funnel screen
+* IMPROVED When importing funnel templates...
+ * Steps with *skip to* functionally will correctly import their desired behaviour relative to other steps.
+  * Loop action
+  * Field Timer, Date Timer, & Advanced Timer
+  * Any step with Conditional Logic enabled
+ * *Link Click* benchmark links in email content will be correctly updated to the new step's link
+ * JSON data is now based on the v4 API response
+ * Legacy funnel templates will still be supported for importing
+* TWEAKED The funnel library will now only show templates for which the necessary step types are actively registered
+* TWEAKED Forms & Link Click benchmarks will now show use a pretty slug when embedding.
+Old URLs will still work fine!
+* TWEAKED show 404 errors on the managed page for non-existent resources

 = 2.7.2.1 (2022-09-09) =
 * TWEAKED Some CSS issues in the funnel builder
 * TWEAKED Form CSS uses grid and flexbox for improved mobile responsiveness